Unequal Rights: Contract Workers Have Few Workplace Protections

 This lack of data masks a big problem, says Natalie Franke, who manages the user community at HoneyBook, a site for freelancers in creative fields like design or photography.
 Recently, an unscientific survey found over half of HoneyBook respondents experienced sexual harassment.
 But, Franke says, the vast majority reported sticking it out, despite the harassment.

-"There is fear around how the client will respond, there's fear now around even reviews," which could hurt future business, she says.
-Franke, a former wedding photographer, says she was physically molested during one of her gigs, and says she empathizes with the workers' plight: "The only other individuals who would understand what they're going through are competitors."
+"There is fear around how the client will respond; there's fear now around even reviews," which could hurt future business, she says.
+Franke, a former wedding photographer, says she was physically molested during one of her gigs and that she empathizes with the workers' plight: "The only other individuals who would understand what they're going through are competitors."

 Franke urges freelancers to do what they can: seek emotional support, and include anti-harassment and discrimination clauses in their contracts.